Lynn meets up with Mike, unaware of his bad past.

 I looked inside.
 It was dark and I wasn't keen.
 "It's okay, I'll just wait here for you."

 "No you won't.
 Come on I'll make us a quick coffee."
 He took hold of my hand to lead me inside.
 He turned one of the lights on but the place still looked dull and gloomy with the bars, fitness frames, and equipment seeming to give out images of sinister shapes and shadows.
 The ceiling was high as were the small windows and I thought it resembled a church hall.
 I became a little concerned when Mike locked the door behind us and put the keys back in his pocket.
-It seemed unnecessary as I didn't really want to be there that long.
+It seemed unnecessary as I didn't really want to be there for long.

 "I haven't really got time for coffee.
 I'd better get home.
 My mum'll be worried if I'm late.
 She's probably out looking for me now."
 I gave a laugh trying to make the situation a bit lighter but I was becoming increasingly worried.